120 film: Frame sizes

 ^{†}User selectable on newer cameras, if a roll is only partially used then a "kink" may appear in the film where the roll touches rollers in a film back magazine and this may end up on a frame; this is not a problem when 15 exposures are used as the gaps between exposed frames is larger, nor if the camera is not used intermittently.

 The 6×9 frame has the same aspect ratio as the standard 24×36 mm frame of 135 film.
 The 6×7 frame enlarges almost exactly to 8×10 inch paper, for which reason its proponents call it "ideal format".
+The square 6x6 format is commonly used in twin-lens reflex cameras such as the Rolleiflex.
 6×4.5 is the smallest and least expensive roll-film frame size.

 The wide 6×12, 6×17, and 6×24 cm frames are produced by special-purpose panoramic cameras.
 Most of these cameras use lenses intended for large format cameras for simplicity of construction.

 Cameras using 120 film will often combine the numbers of the frame size in the name e.g. Pentax 6×7 (6×7), Fuji 617 (6×17), and many 645s (6×4.5).
 The number '6' in general, and the word 'six' are also commonly used in naming cameras e.g. Kiev 60 and Pentacon Six.